Rapidops

 • Sending out predictive product recommendations using email and digital ads based on user browsing behavior

-• Reminding their present customers regarding the products they might have left in their cart using in-ap notifications or even their social media channels!
+• Remind their present customers about the products they might have left in their cart using in-app notifications or even their social media channels!

 Integrating digital with an in-store experience

-If you have paid close attention, you must have noticed that in-store shopping has been digitalized a lot in the past few years?
-The reason behind this move can be credited to the emergence of technology like AR/VR, digital mirrors, etc. that go beyond the notion of merely installing a digital screen in-store.
+If you have paid close attention, you must have noticed that in-store shopping has become increasingly digital in the past few years.
+This move can be credited to the emergence of technology like AR/VR, digital mirrors, etc., that go beyond the notion of merely installing a digital screen in-store.

 Many brands have invested heavily in these modern and upcoming technologies, and with the physical distancing norms, their use will become more permanent.
 Of course, the AR/VR sets have to be sanitized and heavily observed to reduce the chances of spreading the virus from potential barriers to healthy carriers.
 But with the PPE kits and temperature measuring units in place, the fear of mass spreading can be easily curbed.